ymcueva/java-on-aks/README.md

 ```

 You can also validate that by
-opening the Service Registry Dashboard
+opening the Spring Cloud Service Registry Dashboard

 ```bash
 open http://<EXTERNAL-IP-of-registry>:8761/
 ```
 ![](./media/spring-cloud-service-registry-running-in-kubernetes-02.jpg)

-### Open the Spring Cloud micro service apps on Kubernetes
+### Open Spring Cloud micro service apps running on Kubernetes

-Open the Piggymetrics landing page by using the`gateway' app's `EXTERNAL-IP`.
+Open the Piggymetrics landing page by using the`gateway` app's `EXTERNAL-IP`.

 ```bash
 open http://<EXTERNAL-IP-of-gateway>/